altf4m88/note-nuts/README.md

 <h1>NoteNuts</h1>

-<p>Built this on my own rather than begging or stealing other people's code.
-Would be a shame if you don't appreciate this work ain't i right??</p>
+<h4>Built this on my own rather than begging or stealing other people's code.
+Would be a shame if you don't appreciate this work ain't i right??</h4>